jon-harper/OmniBox-docs/docs/assembly_v2/index.md

 This guide cannot cover every mounting combination for trays and panels; however, the git repository has Bill of Material information for mounting components to their respective tray or panel.

-Areas where the :material-alpha-c-box: Core variants may differ from instructions are specifically called out.
+Areas where the Core variants may differ from instructions are specifically called out.

 ## Techniques